chientrm/kadb/README.md

 - Next 8 bytes (Little Endian): length of the first value + length of the second value (Ex: `2 + 6 = 8`).
 - Next 2 bytes: first value
 - Next 6 bytes: second value

-### Why not put metadata in HTTP headers?

-- HTTP headers order are not guaranteed to be retained on receiving because of network nodes interference.
-Thus, if you want to get one header, you still need to read the whole headers block, split them by `\r\n`, parse them and select the requested values.
-Furthermore, the headers size are non-determined till the appearance of `\r\n\r\n`.
-- By composing metadata directly into the uri, we can ignore parsing the headers and body.

 ## Benchmarks